Quinnchoong/-Students-Employability-app/README.md

 # Students-Employability-app

-This is an advanced, professional-grade Streamlit application for predicting graduate employability based on academic and experiential attributes.
+This is a Streamlit application for predicting graduate employability based on academic and experiential attributes.
 It was developed as part of the MSc Capstone Project to help Higher Educational Institutions (HEIs) assess and support students.

 ---